Iowa State vs. Kansas State NCAA Football Odds, Plays and Insights | October 16, 2021

 - When Iowa State records more than 23 points, it is 2-1 against the spread and 2-1 overall.

-- In games that Iowa State churns out more than 342.6 yards, the team is 2-1 against the spread and 2-1 overall.
+- When Iowa State churns out more than 342.6 yards, the team is 2-1 against the spread and 2-1 overall.

 - The Cyclones have turned the ball over six times this season, one fewer than the Wildcats have forced (7).